 Though their rum ships around the world, the most famous export of this beautiful island in the West Indies might indeed be one feisty, colorful pop star.
 You might have heard of her—the name’s Rihanna.
-Weddings in Barbados give you access to a romantic, vibrant island, with beaches that range from dramatic and cliff-exposed to warm and gentle stretches of coast.
+Weddings in Barbados give you access to a romantic, vibrant destination, with beaches ranging from dramatic and cliff-exposed to warm and gentle stretches of coast.
 On the northwest side of the island, you can visit Six Men’s, a fishing village with colorful boats and shipwrecks for diving.
 On the south coast, Crane’s beach is one of the world’s best, with light pink sand and pale turquoise waters.

 Couples planning Barbados weddings must have valid passports and certified copies of their birth certificates.
 Divorce and death decrees are also required if applicable.
 Check with your Certified Destination Wedding Specialist for additional information.